 Team members with 6 months or more of past performance are paid (parental leave only) based on the 12 prior months of performance with a cap at 100% of plan.
 For example, if a team member 8 months in role attained 85% of plan, they would be compensated at the same rate while on leave, but a team member 12 months in role will be compensated based on their prior 12 months of performance.

 On the day you return from leave and going forward, your commissions will be based on current performance only.
-The rate of commissions paid during your leave will be confirmed by the sales commissions team and communicated to the team member through the Absence Management team prior to your leave start date.
 If your country of employment has specific laws regarding the payout of commissions when on leave, those would supersede our policy.

-Additionally, effective Q1 FY22, commissioned roles are eligible to receive quota relief during their parental leave if the team member has been with GitLab for eight months or longer.
+Additionally, effective Q1 FY22, commissioned roles are eligible to receive quota relief during their parental leave if the team member has six months or greater of tenure with GitLab before the start of their leave and their leave of absence is longer than 60 continuous days.
 The team member will receive credit and commissions as specified in their existing Participant Schedule that occur prior to the start of the leave.
 After 60 continuous days of parental leave, quota relief will be applied to the team member on leave for the total duration of the leave up to a total of 4 months.
 The team member would receive an amended Participant Schedule upon return from leave.
 That amended participant schedule will include a prorated On Target Incentive based off the number of days that a team member is in seat for the fiscal year.
 For example, If coming back from leave at the beginning of a fiscal year, the On Target Incentive will not be prorated.
 Please see a reference slide here for an example of how the quota relief process and calculation works.
 For more information on quota relief and commissions on leave, please refer to the terms in the Sales Compensation Plan.

-Effective FY24, team members on leave for 30 days or more will be eligible for Commissions to be paid for the first five weeks of non-parental leave at a 50% guarantee.
+Effective Q1 FY25, team members on leave for 30 days or more will be eligible for Commissions to be paid for the first five weeks of non-parental leave.
+Commissions will be paid based on the 6 prior months of performance with a cap at 100% of plan.
 After five weeks of non-parental leave, the team member would become ineligible for commissions.
 Any local requirements for commission payments on non-parental leave would supersede this policy.

 On the day you return from leave, the utilization payout returns to the established utilization attainment ranges.